The one tool for secure AI-assisted development

 Sponsor Termpolis

-Termpolis is free, open source, and MIT licensed.
-Building it — including AI token costs for development — takes time and resources.
+Termpolis is free, open source, and Apache 2.0 licensed.
+Building it (including AI token costs for development) takes time and resources.
 If you find it useful, please consider sponsoring.

 Screenshots